-On August 17, 1917, just two months after the War Department had announced that Fort Worth had been selected as the site of a National Guard mobilization camp, the Star-Telegram announced that Fort Worth also had been selected as the site of a training camp for Canadian fliers.
-So, as the War Department was building Camp Bowie on the West Side it also built in outlying areas three fields to train cadets in the new military science of aerial warfare.
+On August 17, 1917—a century ago today but just two months after the War Department had announced that Fort Worth had been selected as the site of a National Guard mobilization camp—the Star-Telegram announced that Fort Worth also had been selected as the site of a training camp for Canadian fliers.
+So, as the War Department built Camp Bowie on the West Side it also built in outlying areas three fields to train cadets in the new military science of aerial warfare.
 The three fields were Hicks (Wing 1) at Saginaw, Barron (Wing 2) at Everman, and Carruthers (Wing 3) at Benbrook.

-The Canadian pilots named the three fields collectively “Camp Taliaferro” after Walter Taliaferro, a U.S. Army flier who had been killed in 1915.
+The Canadian pilots named the three fields collectively “Camp Taliaferro” in honor of Walter Taliaferro, a U.S. Army flier who had been killed in 1915.

 This map detail shows the three fields of Camp Taliaferro.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)